Social Order Maintenance Act

 Article 54

-Detention starts from the moment when a person is taken into detention and twenty four hours of detention makes up a day.
+Detention starts from the moment when a person is detained, and twenty-four hours of detention makes up a day.

 Chapter 5 Remedy